krobelus/rate-experiments/README.md

   when performing the failed redundancy check.
 - `pivot`: This specifies the pivot literal.

 Note that if the lemma is the empty clause, no witness is needed.
-This corresponds to a proof claiming an empty clause when there is no top-level conflict.
+This corresponds to a proof containing an empty clause that cannot be derived by unit propagation.

 Semantics
 ---------